 As our courses are designed in consultation with industry to ensure you acquire a strong foundation of knowledge and experience, you will also gain skills needed to address legal issues in ways that reflect modern community, corporate and government practices.
 For example, you will learn collaboration and mutually beneficial decision-making skills from the wide variety of work placements, internships, legal clinics and volunteering opportunities we provide.

 In addition, you will have unique mentoring and effective learning opportunities available to you through Crime Club, peer-to-peer mentoring and when competing in international and national mooting competitions.

 You may become a solicitor in a law firm or in-house counsel for industry, government and other organisations; barrister; government policy officer, member of federal or state police services or customs officer; National Crime Authority officer; investigator for government, insurance and banking industries and other official agencies; or criminologist in police and government services.

 The Bachelor of Justice is recognised by Australian Federal Police, Queensland Police Service and all law enforcement agencies and many students go on to join these services.

 You will study a combination of justice and law units in the first four years, with law units only in the final years.
-In the first year of the Bachelor of Justice component, you will complete core units that introduce you to criminology and policing, giving you a foundation for choosing your primary major in third year.
-Your primary major in either criminology or policing comprises eight units that are fundamental to criminal justice and related discipline areas.
-In the law component you will have an opportunity to choose elective units from a range of career streams.
+In the first year of the Bachelor of Justice component, you will complete core units that introduce you to criminology and policing, giving you a foundation for choosing your primary major.
+You will also develop an understanding of the criminal justice system and learn about forensic psychology and how it relates to the law.

 Guide to entry cut-offs